-4.2 Existing and Available Information for Temperature Regime in the Yuba River in CDFG's "Lower Yuba River Fisheries Management Plan" (CDFG 1991).
+4.2 Existing and Available Information for Temperature Regime in the Yuba River

+Temperature conditions in the Yuba River below Englebright Dam have been evaluated on several occasions using a variety of techniques.
+CDFG undertook an analysis using existing data in CDFG's "Lower Yuba River Fisheries Management Plan" (CDFG 1991).
 Additional analysis of temperature data was completed in support of the SWRCB hearings on flows for the Yuba River below Englebright (SWRI et al. 2000).